-If you are valuing a women’s apparel store, there a number of important factors to consider:
+If you are valuing a women’s apparel store, consider these important factors:

-- Rental expenses for successful stores are kept to within 10% of the gross revenues.
+- Successful stores keep their rental expenses to within 10% of the gross revenues.

-- Labor costs are a significant factor that contributes to the store profitability and business value.
+- Labor costs make up a significant factor that contributes to the store profitability and business value.
 The industry norm is to keep labor expenses under 18% of gross revenues.

 - Product costs and gross margins.
 Successful retailers have their COGS within 50% of sales.